ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 The Authorization Request sent from the Client to the AS is defined in Section 5.6.1 of {{I-D.ietf-ace-oauth-authz}} and MAY contain the following parameters, which, if included, MUST have the corresponding values:

-* 'scope', containing the identifier of the specific group(s), or topic(s) in the case of pub-sub, that the Client wishes to access, and optionally the role(s) that the Client wishes to take.
+* 'scope', containing the identifier of the specific groups, or topics in the case of pub-sub, that the Client wishes to access, and optionally the roles that the Client wishes to take.

    This value is a CBOR byte string, wrapping a CBOR array of one or more  entries.